WIZnet-ioNIC/WIZnet-PICO-SMTP-C/examples/smtp/README.md

 #define PIN_RST 25
 ```

-2. Setup network configuration such as IP in 'w5x00_loopback.c' which is the Loopback example in 'WIZnet-PICO-C/examples/loopback/' directory.
+2. Setup network configuration such as IP in 'w5x00_smtp.c' which is the SMTP example in 'WIZnet-PICO-SMTP-C/examples/smtp/' directory.

 Setup IP and other network settings to suit your network environment.